MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-platform-linux.md

  Microsoft Intune, Azure Active Directory (AD), and Microsoft Edge power the feature and capabilities for Linux desktop management.
 Microsoft Intune powers the device management and compliance capabilities.
 Azure AD powers conditional access, which is used alongside Microsoft Intune compliance policies.
 Microsoft Edge is the web browser app used to provide protected access to Microsoft 365 web apps.

- Complete the following prerequisites to enable all supported features for Linux devices:
+ Complete the following prerequisites to enable your tenant's endpoint management capabilities:

 * [Add users](users-add.md) and [groups](groups-add.md)
 * [Assign licenses to users](licenses-assign.md)